Back to All States

 State-Specific 18 Pa.
 C.S. § 6111 transfer document for 2026.

-Generating your official Pennsylvania gun bill of sale takes less than 5 minutes using our interactive builder above.
+Generating your Pennsylvania gun bill of sale takes less than 5 minutes using our interactive builder above.
 Under 18 Pa.
 C.S. § 6111, recording the precise serial number, weapon specifications, and verifying the buyer's PA Driver License / State ID # is your primary line of legal defense should the firearm ever be traced back to you.

 Need a field-by-field breakdown on how to legally execute this transfer?
 Read our comprehensive, nationwide Step-by-Step Firearm Bill of Sale Guide.